SotiriosDemertzis/E-Commerce-Store/README.md

 - **React Team** - For the amazing framework and documentation
 - **Tailwind CSS** - For the utility-first CSS framework
-- **Claude AI** - For development assistance and architecture guidance
 - **Open Source Community** - For inspiration and learning resources

 ---